-Successful choosing which training to do or not to do is essential for the quality of your race performance.
-The greatest endurance athlete in the world, Chrissie Wellington, has said that: “It’s better to be 20 percent undertrained than 1 percent overtrained.”
-Choosing not to train is hard in athletic cultures with coaches working according to the principle of “more training is better training.”
+Knowing when to train and when not to is essential for the quality of your race performance.
+Chrissie Wellington, the greatest endurance athlete in the world, has said, “It’s better to be 20 percent undertrained than 1 percent overtrained.”
+Choosing not to train is hard in athletic cultures where coaches believe “more training is better training.”

-Diana Nyad started swimming in college, but was kicked off the team already in her first year after having jumped out of a window wearing a parachute.
-Instead, she played tennis and became one of the best in the country in the new pop sport of racket ball, even if she still swam as frequently as possible.
-She soon ended up being a marathon swimmer.
-Before the Manhattan swim, she’d already swum the 24 miles from Capri to Naples, so she was certainly ready for the challenge.
+Diana Nyad was expelled from college in her first year after she jumped out of a window wearing a parachute.
+At her second college, she played tennis and became one of the best in the country in the new sport of racquetball.
+She still swam as frequently as possible and was introduced to distance events.
+She ended up becoming a marathon swimmer.
+Before the Manhattan swim, she did the Bay of Naples race in 1974—24 miles from Capri to Naples in Italy—so she was certainly ready for the challenge.

-Things went better this time, and after having swum for eight hours, more than an hour faster than the previous best woman, her sparkling brown eyes and her name – so suitable in light of this feat – were splashed across the front pages of all New York newspapers.
-This 5’6’’ and 127 pound Naiad had swum herself into the absolute center of attention.
+Things went better during this second attempt; she made the swim in 7:57, more than an hour faster than the previous best woman.
+Her sparkling brown eyes and her name—so suitable in light of this feat—were splashed across the front pages of all New York newspapers.
+The 5’6’’ and 127-pound Naiad had swum herself into the absolute center of attention.
 She was luminous on Saturday Night Live, took over the Johnny Carson Show as if it was her own and was asked out on a date by Woody Allen.
-Swimming had finally got a female superstar in Diana Nyad.
+Swimming had finally gotten a female superstar in Diana Nyad.

-Diana accepted Woody Allen’s request for a date even though she knew that romance was not in the cards.
-She had discovered that she was gay already some years before.
+Diana accepted Woody Allen’s request for a date even though she knew that romance was not in the cards, as she had discovered that she was gay some years before.
 The fact that Diana was a lesbian didn’t put a damper on her popularity.

 Nyad decided to take on new projects.
-One was swimming from Cuba to the US, but the attempt was stopped by dreadful weather.
-Another project was swimming 100 miles from the Bahamas to Florida – without a shark cage – which she did beautifully.
+One project was swimming 102 miles from the Bahamas to Florida—without a shark cage—which she did beautifully.
 Favorable winds and being in the shape of her life took her across the ocean in 27.5 hours.
-This swim ended up being her last for a long time.
-Instead, she was completely busy writing columns in Newsweek and the New York Times.
-She also published four books and used her sparkling charisma to become a popular lecturer.
+This swim ended up being her last “competitive” swim.
+Another project was swimming from Cuba to the U.S., which she accomplished in 2013, after five attempts.
+Nyad was also busy writing columns for Newsweek and the New York Times.
+She published four books and used her sparkling charisma to become a popular lecturer.

-The list of male openly homosexual athletes is just a tad longer than the one over competitive swimmers who don’t find 200 meters butterfly absolutely grueling.
-One of the pioneers in this regard was army man Tom Waddell, who placed sixth in decathlon at the 1968 Olympics.
-His persistent work resulted in the first Gay Olympic Games held in 1982 in San Francisco; the city perhaps most associated with the struggle for gay rights.
+The list of male openly homosexual athletes is just a tad longer than the list of competitive swimmers who don’t find 200m butterfly absolutely grueling.
+One of the pioneers was army man Tom Waddell (who placed sixth in the decathlon at the 1968 Olympics) whose persistent work resulted in the first Gay Olympic Games held in 1982 in San Francisco, the city perhaps most associated with the struggle for gay rights.

-Another American, Bruce Hayes, had swum in the spotlight during the long relay race of 4 x 200 meters freestyle at the Los Angeles Olympics in 1984.
+Another American, Bruce Hayes, had swum in the spotlight during the long relay race of 4 x 200m freestyle at the Los Angeles Olympics in 1984.
 In the Olympic qualifying races, he had narrowly missed the opportunity to compete individually in this distance.
 The great swimming star of the games was Michael Gross from West Germany, referred to as “The Albatross” due to his enormous wing span.
-Already three weeks earlier, at the national team’s training camp in Colorado, Hayes was informed that he was the one to swim against Gross on the last leg of the race, and he had lived under this pressure ever since.
+Three weeks earlier, at the national team’s training camp in Colorado, Hayes was informed that he would be swimming against Gross on the last leg of the race, and he had lived under that pressure ever since.